JeromeJGuay/dcs5/README.md

 The **top** and **bottom** mode are used to access the top and bottom keys by placing the stylus on the corresponding circle within the detection zone of the board.
-There are 2 ways to change the detection zone;
-by mapping commands to the control box keys or by defining swiping regions on the board.
+There are 2 ways to change the output mode: by mapping commands to the control box keys or by defining swiping regions on the board.

-The map command to change to a specific output mode or to cycle through the output modes.
+Commands can be mapped to change to a specific output mode or to cycle through the output modes.
 * See section [Configuration files](#configurations-files) for the output mode commands.